Construction Oversight on Complex Residential Projects

 if CMAR Overruns GMP

 The reader can adjust these numbers for their own project.
-The percentages are representative of Los Angeles luxury residential market rates.
+The percentages are representative of Los Angeles residential market rates.
 The structural relationships hold across project sizes.
 For a broader analysis of what drives construction costs in Los Angeles, including per-square-foot ranges by project type and complexity, see our cost guide.

 Where the Money Goes

-4. Why the Owner's Rep Role Exists - Honest Assessment
+4. Why the Owner's Rep Role Exists

 The Problem the Owner's Rep Solves